 Light power facilitates lighter tackle and smaller baits for panfish such as bullheads and small channel cats.
 Medium power handles common baits and rigs sized typically for average-sized catfish.
 Heavy power manages larger baits and rigs for big blues and flatheads.

-The best line weight rating for catfish
+The best line weight rating for catching catfish

 Be sure to buy a rod with a line-weight rating that matches up with your fishing.
 If you’re going to try to land the trophy of a lifetime, a fish that might weigh 50lb / 22.7kg or more, you’ll want a rod rated for line that will handle that size fish.
 If you’re after eating-size cats up to a few pounds, you might catch more using lighter, less visible line and could use a rod rated for smaller diameter lines.

-Choosing best rod components for catfish rods
+Choosing the best rod components for catfish poles

 When making your selection, keep these points in mind about rod components for catfish poles too: